pumpitupdev/pumptools/doc/hook/prohook.md

 next to the data zip files inside the `game` directory.
 For 4:3 mode, simply delete the `FX` file if it exists.

 ## ITG2 PIUIO kernel module hack
-If you don't have the original kernel module installed and you are running a real PIUIO, you have to hook the `ptapi-io-piuio-real.so` lib which implements the piuio api.
-The "emulation" part which simply calls back to a real piuio driver takes care of handling the kernel hack path then.
-If you run on a real IO without hooking that module, you won't get any inputs or outputs.
+If you don't have the original kernel module installed and you are running a real PIUIO, pumptools/the hook got you covered.
+It takes care of emulating the kernel module transparently.
+Therefore, you can run the game with the hook without requiring the piuio emulation layer, e.g. using `ptapi-io-piuio-real`.

 ## The game is crashing very early
 The log might show something about "ptrace failing" and not being able to "load libformat".
 However, the actual problem